hzget/hzget.github.io/ml_tech/algorithms/principle_of_training.md

 we can get maximum absolute value of $$\Delta \mbox{MSE}(\theta)$$ if
 $$\Delta \theta$$ and $${\nabla}_{\theta} \mbox{MSE}(\theta)$$ are linear dependent.
-And if they're of opposite direction, the delta will be negative --- in other words, it will decrease.
+And if they're of opposite direction, the delta will be negative --- in other words, the cost function decreases.
 Thus we have the Gradient Descent step:

 $$\theta^{\small\mbox{(next step)}} = \theta - \eta {\nabla}_{\theta} \mbox{MSE}(\theta)$$